RaghavK16/COVID19-Eco-Impact/README.md

 * A minimal Data Visualization project, to assess and visualize the economical effects of covid on the world, especially India.

+* Datasets are updated daily, keeping the visualization live and relevant.

 ## Data Collection:

 All data was collected for the visualizations, using web-scraping libraries **requests** and **BeautifulSoup**.